dosemu2/dosemu2/doc/README.txt

    or
          $_zzz = "s"

-   where `n' ist a numerical or boolean value and `s' is a string.
-Note that the brackets are important, else the parser won't decide for a number expression.
-For numers you may have complete expressions ( such as (2*1024) ) and strings may be concatenated such as
+   where `n' is a numerical or boolean value and `s' is a string.
+Note that the brackets are important, else the parser will not decide for a number expression.
+For numbers you may have complete expressions ( such as (2*1024) ) and strings may be concatenated such as

          $_zzz = "This is a string containing '", '"', "' (quotes)"